gluppler/Computer-Networks/CHAPTER_QUIZZES_README.md

 This document displays all chapter quiz questions (PNG images) with detailed explanations organized by chapter in numerical order.

+**Note:** The explanation files (C*-Explanation.md) appear to be mislabeled.
+This document maps the explanations to the correct chapters based on their content.

 ## Directory Structure

 - **C1-C6/**: Chapters 1-6